• Skip to primary navigation

 Instructions

-• Heat the olive oil in a medium saucepan over a gentle heat and fry the garlic for a minute before adding the carrots, celery, zucchini, and capsicum.
+• Heat the olive oil in a medium saucepan over a gentle heat and fry the onion for 5 minutes, until starting to soften.

 • Place the lid on the pan and cook for 5-10 minutes until the vegetables are beginning to soften.